Sandusky Railroad Injury Attorneys

 What Constitutes Negligence on the Part of Your Employer

 Under the terms of FELA, negligence on the part of your employer must be a factor in causing your injuries in order for your railroad injury claim to be legally valid.
 Typically, negligence involves a violation of a duty of care towards the wellbeing or safety of others.
 In the case of employers, negligence could include OSHA (Occupational Safety and Health Administration) violations or other safety violations, refusing to remove hazards from the workplace, or demanding employees put themselves at risk to complete a job-related task.

 Since each case is different, any number of factors can be involved in employer negligence.
 That’s why our lawyers investigate accidents, subpoena company records, and consult with medical experts in determining the nature, scope, and cause of our client’s injuries.
 Our law firm understands the complicated requirements of FELA and how personal injury claims need to be documented and handled under its terms.

 We have represented clients in railroad injury cases involving:

 - Union Pacific

 - Ohio Central Railroad

 In addition to physical injuries to a person, train accidents often cause significant property damage.
 Was your vehicle struck by a train in a railroad collision?
 Perhaps your farm property or forested land was damaged due to a train derailment.

 Our attorneys also represent clients who were financially harmed through no fault of their own and who do not work for a railroad company.
-If you suffered property damage as the result of a railroad accident, including derailment, please call our firm at (419) 664-3711 as soon as you can.
 Our Sandusky railroad accident attorneys are here to help.